Eastern great egret

-The eastern great egret (Ardea alba modesta), a white heron in the genus Ardea, is usually considered a subspecies of the great egret (A. alba).
+The eastern great egret (Ardea alba modesta) is a species of heron from the genus Ardea, usually considered a subspecies of the great egret (A. alba).
 In New Zealand it is known as the white heron or by its Māori name kōtuku.
-The subspecies was first described by British ornithologist John Edward Gray in 1831.
+It was first described by British ornithologist John Edward Gray in 1831.

 Taxonomy

 This species was originally described as the "pure white heron of India", Ardea modesta, by Gray in 1831, but was later generally considered a synonym of Ardea alba, by Ellman in 1861 through to the Peters checklist in 1979.
 It was elevated to species status again by Sibley and Monroe in 1990, and this was supported by a 2005 revision of the herons.
 It is still sometimes considered a subspecies of the great egret Ardea alba.

 Description

 Measuring 83–103 cm in length and weighing 0.7–1.2 kg, the eastern great egret is a large heron with all-white plumage.
 Its bill is black in the breeding season and yellow at other times, and its long legs are red or black.
 The colours of the bare parts of the face change to green during the breeding season.
 The breeding plumage is also marked by long neck plumes and a green facial area.
 The eastern great egret can be distinguished from other white egrets and herons in Asia and Australia by its very long neck, one and a half times as long as its own body.